orionanseaweed/latex-template/readme.md

 My go-to LaTeX templates used throughout undergrad years at Hanoi University of Science and Technology, Vietnam.

-This repository includes templates for the thesis, notebook, presentation slide, and lecture note.
+This repository includes templates for HUST's thesis, notebook, presentation slides, and lecture note.

 Special thanks to individuals who inspired me in creating these templates: